 What is Bid Leveling in Construction?

+Without proper bid leveling in construction, you risk choosing subcontractor bids that look cheaper upfront but hide costly surprises.
 Picture this: You’ve spent weeks reviewing subcontractor bids for a major renovation project.
-One bid stands out, it’s $30,000 less than the others.
+One bid stands out—it’s $30,000 less than the others.
 Excited, you award the contract and break ground.
 But halfway through the job, unexpected costs begin piling up.
-The subcontractor didn’t include waste disposal in their price.
+The subcontractor didn’t include a temporary power setup in their price.
 Now you're stuck juggling change orders, project delays, and dealing with angry stakeholders.

 What went wrong?
 The bids weren’t compared on equal footing.
-And that’s exactly where bid leveling comes in.
+That’s exactly where bid leveling in construction comes in—ensuring every bid is evaluated fairly, so you can make informed decisions and avoid costly surprises with the bid evaluation method.

 What does bid leveling mean?